leafOfTree/WindowTabs/README.md

 - Run `WindowTabs.exe`.
 It will run in the background.

 - Configure which window group and tab are enabled, along with other settings.
-    - Right click the notification icon in the lower right corner.
+    - Right click on the notification icon at the bottom right corner.
-    - Right click the tab title.
+    - Right click on the tab title.

 ## Compilation